sauce-archives/testobject-java-api/README.md

 - It takes a few minutes for Close action to succeed.
 Press refresh button, if everything went fine you should now see "Release" button enabled.
 - Press "Release", type nothing, press "Confirm".
 - It takes around 6 hours for the package to appear on MvnRepository.
+You should see the new version on [Maven Central](http://central.maven.org/maven2/org/testobject/testobject-java-api/).

 ### Known issue: the newly deployed version does not appear